 - applications to start at the beginning of the next scheme year must be received in good time

 - the deadline for applying to purchase EPA in the 2024/25 year is 8 March 2024

 The EPA Calculator lets you estimate how much your EPA contributions would be.

 You will need a recent benefit statement and your pensionable earnings in your current and planned reshaped job to complete the calculator.

 Partial retirement allows you, with the agreement of your employer, to draw some or all of your pension and remain in work.
 Your employer has to consider the needs of the business first so you will not have an automatic right to partial retirement.

-You must also be prepared to have your job reshaped to reduce your earnings by at least 20%.
-To find out more see booklet Partial retirement - a guide for scheme members.
+You must also be prepared to have your job reshaped to reduce your earnings by at least 20 per cent.
+To find out more see booklet Partial Retirement - a guide for scheme members.
 You need to be aware that your pension could be reduced if you take partial retirement.
 The leaflet What is abatement? will tell you more.

 When you access the Partial retirement calculator it may open on the results tab.
 Please click on the 'Enter your details here' tab in the bottom left hand corner of the document.
 You will then need to click on the results tab after you enter your personal details.

 You will need a recent benefit statement or estimate to complete the calculator.